grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/extend-a-plugin/add-log-queries.md

 ### Show log results in Explore's Logs view

-> To be implemented in logs data frame as meta
+> Must be implemented in the data frame as a meta attribute

 To ensure that your log results are displayed in interactive Logs view, add data `meta` attribute to `preferredVisualisationType` in your log result data frame.